Exploring the free-energy landscape of a rotating superfluid: Introduction

 Recent work in dynamical systems for fluids has benefited from the rapid advances in data driven methods and machine learning \citep{Pathak2018,Linot2020}.
 This has included new methods for generating plausible guesses for simple invariant solutions \citep{Page2020}, including using deep learning architectures \citep{Page2021}.
 However, it is perhaps the development of automatic differentiation (AD) which offers the most compelling opportunities when combined with more traditional numerical simulation techniques.
 Time integration routines for systems of differential equations are essentially a sequence of function compositions involving elementary operations on an input (state) vector, and AD exploits this fact to compute exact derivatives via repeated application of the chain rule \citep{blondel2022efficient,jax2018github}.
 AD is therefore a powerful tool in optimisation problems, and differentiable numerical solvers can be straightforwardly combined with neural network architectures.
 The \texttt{JAX} library \cite{jax2018github} in particular has gained significant popularity, leading to exciting advances in molecular dynamics \cite{jaxmd2020} and numerical methods for computational fluid dynamics \cite{kochkov2021, LCspectral}.
 Gradient based optimisation has already shown great promise as a tool for generating robust guesses for unstable periodic orbits \citep{page2022recurrent}.

 In this paper we develop a new AD-based solver for point vortex evolution in a range of geometries, which we combine with a traditional Newton-GMRES-Hookstep algorithm to comprehensively tackle the problems outlined in the recent reviews \cite{Newton2009, Newton2014}.
+Similar to \citet{campbell1979vortex}, we will also primarily focus here on the unbounded domain to both (i) enable a direct comparison to early results and (ii) to provide an efficient way to document solutions without pre-selecting a specific rotation rate.
 We are able to assemble an extremely large (tens of thousands) collection of vortex crystals near the free-energy minima for a range of number of vortices $7 \le N \le 50$, and discover new continuous families of equilibria which were previously unknown.
 Moreover, the flexibility of AD makes it straightforward to compute both dynamical (constant free-energy orbits) and non-dynamical pathways between nearby states to allow for detailed exploration of the free-energy landscape.

 The rest of this work is structured as follows.
 In \S\ref{sec:comp_setup}, we formalise the two dimensional point vortex model in a rotating disk, and describe our approach to search for low energy vortex crystals.
 In \S\ref{sec:req}, we assemble large numbers of vortex crystals for numbers of vortices $7 \le N \le 50$ and discuss the new continuous families of double-ringed configurations which emerge.
 In \S\ref{sec:pathways}, we outline and apply an approach to compute energy-minimising pathways between locally stable configurations.
 In \S\ref{sec:connections}, we compute homoclinic orbits for saddles close to the energy minimising states and examine their transient dynamics.
 We conclude in \S\ref{sec:conclusion} with a summary of our results.